KenjiTheHun/cse15l-lab-reports/index.md

 Here's an example of me running `ls -a`, which displays all files, including hidden ones, inside the current directory:
 ![Image](Commands.png)

+Once you finish running commands and want to exit the remote server, run `exit` or just Ctrl-D.

+Congrats!
+You've just learned how to connect to lab computers and run simple commands via your personal laptop.